-Jordan Turcotte: Director of Training
+Jordan Turcotte: Owner / Director of Training

 Jordan’s teaching and training career began in high school as a minor hockey trainer.
 Eager for adventure, he immersed himself in whitewater and first responder training after graduating.
 He paddled the rivers of Canada, USA, and Mexico with WILD (Whitewater Intensive Leadership Development) for 3 months.
 After an intensive wilderness EMT (emergency medical training) in New Hampshire, he headed south again to firefighter school at Texas A&M.